keberso/aws-eks-workshop/6-autoscaling-applications/README.md

     ```
     Note: The execution above installs kube-ops-view exposing it through a Service using the LoadBalancer type.
 A successful execution of the command will display the set of resources created and will prompt some advice asking you to use kubectl proxy and a local URL for the service.
 Given we are using the type LoadBalancer for our service, we can disregard this; Instead we will point our browser to the external load balancer.

-2. Run the following command to verify that chart was installed succesfully:
+2. Run the following command to verify that chart was installed successfully:

     ```bash
     helm list